 Not until the waning days of the Philadelphia Convention did our Framers complete their plan of the Electoral College.
 In contrast, Article I elections to Congress and Article III appointments to the Scotus were taken care of weeks before.
 What took so long to determine Article II electors?

 Delegates found enough difficulty thrashing out the particulars of a Legislature and a Judiciary whose purposes and general structures were familiar to generations of Americans.
 What about a chief Executive?
 How many?
 Rome did quite well for much its history with two consuls.
 Annual or multi-year terms?
 How many terms?
 Maybe a life term like English monarchs?
 Should the Executive be subservient to the Legislature?
 Was he strictly an administrator, an executor of the law like most state governors?
 Should he lead armies?
 Popular election?
 Election by the state governors?
 English monarchs had Privy Councils, so why not the American CEO?
 Some time passed before delegates went beyond the term, “Executive.”
-After all, anything stronger might be interpreted as subversive intent for a nascent monarch.
-And thanks to George III, there were plenty of well-known executive abuses to prevent.
+After all, anything stronger might be interpreted as subversive intent for a nascent king.
+Thanks to George III, there were plenty of well-known executive abuses to avoid.

 Alongside all of this was cracking the tough nut of Separation of Powers.
 While we take the idea and its boundaries for granted today, our Framers at the start of the convention weren’t so sure.
-Where the British monarch had theoretical veto power over Parliamentary bills, it hadn’t been used since 1688.
+Where the British prince had theoretical veto power over Parliamentary bills, it hadn’t been used since 1688.
 British kings, without input from Parliament, appointed judges.
 Why violate separation of powers and make judicial appointments contingent on Senatorial consent?
 How can republican states and an umbrella government with a chief executive coexist?

 This and more is why familiarity with the Presidency as it evolved over the summer of 1787 is worthwhile.
 In their finished product the Framers carefully matched electors to each of the four major institutions (House, Senate, Presidency, Judiciary) with the duties of the institutions.
 Those who propose to change these electors should first consider the logic of the Framers’ original design.
 Explain the Framers’ error.
 Second, they must describe the benefits of their proposals and how they promote good governance and liberty.